Chapter 6: Cairo

 The travelogue of Walther and Wilhelmina von Hallwyl, some Swedes who traveled to Egypt in 1900.

 These travelogues helped paint an interesting picture of what Europeans traveling to Egypt saw during the late 1800s and early 1900s.
-When chapter six starts, three of our heroines have arrived in Cairo to meet their host, thus reuniting the Lady Adventurers Club.
-The women would have arrived at Misr Station (also called Cairo Station) on their train from Port Said.
+When chapter six starts, the four members of the Lady Adventurers Club are reuniting in Cairo.
+The three women coming from abroad would have arrived at Misr Station (also called Cairo Station) on their train from Port Said.
 The current station was erected in 1892 (and upgraded in 1955).

 The Early History of Cars in Egypt